faramarzsafi/ADWEF-CLOUD/README.md

   - Proposes runtime-aware deadline-sensitive scheduling for workflows in cloud environments.
 - [Taxonomy of Workflow Partitioning Methods](https://www.sciencedirect.com/science/article/pii/S0164121217300821)
   - Presents a comprehensive classification of workflow partitioning techniques used in distributed systems.

 ---

-## 🧾 License

-This project is licensed under the MIT License – see the [LICENSE](./LICENSE) file for details.

----

-## 🤝 Acknowledgements

-This project is a continuation of a decade-long research endeavor into decentralized orchestration and adaptive workflow execution frameworks.
-The authors thank the research community for their ongoing support and feedback.

----